youyanggu/yolostocks-data/README.md

 ## Usage

 We encourage you use to use this data freely for your research and analysis.
 We just kindly request that you cite [YoloStocks](https://yolostocks.live).
+The data is under the [CC By 4.0](https://creativecommons.org/licenses/by/4.0/) license.